Emmanuel Rivera Player Props: Diamondbacks vs. Cardinals

-The Arizona Diamondbacks, including Emmanuel Rivera (.206 batting average in his past 10 games), battle starting pitcher Steven Matz and the St. Louis Cardinals at Chase Field, Tuesday at 9:40 PM ET.
+The Arizona Diamondbacks, including Emmanuel Rivera and his .485 slugging percentage in past 10 games, including four extra-base hits but no home run), battle starting pitcher Jack Flaherty and the St. Louis Cardinals at Chase Field, Wednesday at 3:40 PM ET.

-He racked up three hits (going 3-for-4) in his last game against the Cardinals.
+In his last game, he went 1-for-2 with a double against the Cardinals.

 Emmanuel Rivera Game Info & Props vs. the Cardinals